 Main Causes Of Dry Skin Around the Mouth

-- Seborrhoeic Dermatitis: This condition mainly occurs in people with an oily skin.
-It is a kind of eczema or skin rash, and is a condition in which yeast called malassezia exists on the skin.
-Due to sudden changes in the weather, excessive scratching and increased stress levels, some people may develop an infection around the mouth because of it.
+This condition mainly occurs in people with oily skin.
+It is a kind of eczema or skin rash and is a condition in which yeast called Malassezia exists on the skin.
+Due to sudden changes in the weather, excessive scratching, and increased stress levels, some people may develop an infection around the mouth because of it.

-- Allergic Reactions: This is mainly a reaction to the fluoride in toothpastes and other oral hygiene products.
+This is mainly a reaction to the fluoride in tubes of toothpaste and other oral hygiene products.

 This type of dermatitis is caused due to allergens or irritants which make the skin around the mouth sensitive.
 In this case, it is important to figure out the source of the allergy.
 Once the allergen is identified, future contact with it should be avoided.